-So, I saw myself playing "Trans-Siberian", in my train compartment homemadewith my favorite book on my knees, absorbed in the contemplation of the imaginary landscapes parading through the imaginary window, preparing me seriously for the announced stops: Moscow, Olan-Bator, Beijing ...
+So I saw myself "playing the Trans-Siberian Railway" in my train compartment. homemadewith my favourite book on my knees, absorbed in the contemplation of the imaginary landscapes that were scrolling through the imaginary window, seriously preparing myself for the announced stops: Moscow, Olan-Bator, Beijing...
 And then there was this incredible ascent of the time zones at the slow pace of the train.

 I then launched a search on the Internet, to find "my" book, obviously out of print.
 I ended up finding it on the used book site.
 Abebooks.
-It was the first time I ordered online at home.
+It was the first time I ordered online from them.
 Super fast and efficient.
 As soon as you order, as soon as you get it!
-And the book is in good condition, as they indicated.
+And the book is in good condition, as they said.

-It is in this book, too, that I learned how to handle chopsticks ... and I continue today to give this advice, very judicious, to those who have trouble to get used to it: "It stands like two pencils! "
+It is in this book, too, that I learned how to handle chopsticks... and I continue, today, to give this very judicious advice to those who find it difficult to get used to them: "It holds like two pencils! »

 For those who, like me, love to travel virtually thanks to the Internet, you can take the Trans-Siberian Railway without leaving your living room: on Google.ru/transsib (a project associating the Russian Railways and Google), there are videos and interactive maps, to complete the journey, step by step, from Moscow to Vladivostok.
 You have to click on the names in the block located at the bottom right to go from one video to the other.

 Finally, because the trip can also be immobile, nourished by readings and dreams, I'm here to pay homage to the poet Baudelaire, always inspiring ...

 For the child in love with cards and prints,

 The universe is equal to his vast appetite.